fischertechnik/txt_demo_ROBOPro_SLI/README.md

-﻿# Extended C/C++ programming for the TXT
+﻿# Extended C/C++ programming for the fischertechnik TXT
 ## Introduction
-This is all about creating and/or using local programs on the TXT and RoboPro extensions.
+This is all about creating and/or using local programs on the fischertechnik TXT and RoboPro extensions.

-There are different possibilities to use C/C++ programs localy on the TXT.
+There are several possibilities to use C/C++ programs localy on the TXT:
 - As TXT Shared Library Interface (SLI) for ROBOPro<br/>
 A SLI extends the basic set of RoboPro elements with new one's.
-It enables the user to add functionality to RoboPro.
+It enables also for the user to add functionality to RoboPro.

+  SLI are very interesting because they can add functionality to RoboPro snf fot the end-users.<br/>
+SLI can also be very helpful in eductional learning project.
+Designers of eductional material can use SLI to hide not relevant parts so that there is more focus on the main learning  objectives.
-- As TXT local programs
+- As TXT local programs<br/>
-A local program replaces a local RoboPro program.
+A local program insteat of a local RoboPro program.<br/>
+Faster because the leak of overhead from the RoboPro.
+In combination with technologies like Civetweb, Mosquitto MQTT this offers a possibility to create functional units which can be part of a bigger system.
+Also interesting for the end-user and the educatiinal world.

->  A **developer** will find here information about the toolbox needed, setting up a development environment on MS-Windows.
-How to use this environment to ceate, document and use your custom SLI's or executable.
+>  A **developer** is an somebody with at least basic software engineerings skills.
+He/she will find here information about how to create new SLI's or modifier existing SLI's Suggestions for the the toolbox needed, setting up a development environment on MS-Windows.
+How to use this environment to ceate, document and use your custom SLI's or executable.<br/>
-> An **end-user** will find here information and examples about how to use the results of what has been develop.
+> An **end-user** is somebody with the focus on RoboPro and user of the functionality offer by the SLI's.
+He/she  will find here information and examples about how to use a SLI, the results of what has been develop.

 Besides the local use, there are also possibilities to incorporate the TXT remotely in programs which are running on other systems.
 - The TXT works with Berkely sockets and so called transfer area (TA) for communication.